PyMVPA/PyMVPA/doc/datasets.rst

 Another feature of mapped datasets is that valid mapping information is maintained even when the feature space changes.
-When running some feature selection algorithm (see :ref:`featsel`) some features of the original features set will be removed, but after feature selection one will most likely want to know where the selected (or removed) features are in the original dataspace.
+When running some feature selection algorithm (see :ref:`chap_featsel`) some features of the original features set will be removed, but after feature selection one will most likely want to know where the selected (or removed) features are in the original dataspace.
 To make use of the neuro-imaging example again: The most convenient way to